opendatacube/datacube-ows/docs/configuration.rst

 1. Add a unique ``label`` to each of your folder layers.

-   This step is strongly recommended optional.
+   This step is optional, but strongly recommended.
 OWS will autogenerate a unique but non-obvious label for each folder if you do not supply one.

-2. Run ``python cfg_parser.py -c -m messages.po``
+2. Run ``datacube-ows-cfg extract -m messages.po``

    This extracts all the translatable/human-readable text from your config file, and writes it to the named file in gettext "po" file format.

-   Add ``"message_file": "/path/to/messages.po"`` to the global section of your OWS config file.
+3. Add ``"message_file": "/path/to/messages.po"`` to the global section of your OWS config file.

    Subsequently, text in messages.po will over-ride text in the config file.
 Update as needed, restart wsgi process to take effect.
 Any field not included in the message file will be loaded directly from the config, as previously.

 The msgid's in the message file are symbolic.
 E.g.